General Surgery procedures

 What is a Haemorrhoidal Artery Ligation Operation - HALO procedure?

 Many patients can manage their haemorrhoids with attention to diet or a topical treatment when symptoms are minor.
-For small internal haemorrhoids banding can be an effective treatment.
-For larger haemorrhoids or where simpler treatments haven’t been effective a Haemorrhoidal Artery Ligation Operation, HALO, may be recommended.
+For small internal haemorrhoids, haemorrhoid banding can be an effective treatment.
+For larger haemorrhoids or where simpler treatments haven’t been effective, a Haemorrhoidal Artery Ligation Operation, also known as HALO surgery, may be recommended.

-An enema is usually given an hour or so before the operation to clear the lower part of the bowel.
+Before HALO surgery, an enema is usually given an hour or so before the operation to clear the lower part of the bowel.
 The operation is usually performed under a general anaesthetic.
 During the operation the blood vessels feeding the haemorrhoids are identified using a special ultrasound probe.
 These vessels are then sutured to cut off the blood flow to the haemorrhoid.
-Usually, 3-4 vessels are found.
-The second part of the operation involves treating the prolapsing element of the haemorrhoid.
-Areas of haemorrhoidal prolapse are identified sutures are used to hold this up.
+Usually, 3-4 vessels are found and the second part of the operation involves treating the prolapsing element of the haemorrhoid.
+Any areas of haemorrhoidal prolapse are identified, and sutures used to hold them up.
 This part of the operation is known as the Recto-Anal Repair (RAR).
 The whole operation (HALO-RAR) takes around 45 minutes to complete.
-External skin tags, if present, are not routinely removed but many do shrink in size after the HALO-RAR procedure.
+External skin tags, if present, are not routinely removed but many do shrink in size after the HALO-RAR surgery.

-There are small risks associated with any operation.
 Pre-operative assessments are made of any heart or lung conditions, as well as any coexisting medical condition.
-During the hospital admission patients wear stockings to prevent thrombosis (blood clots).
+During the hospital admission, patients are provided with surgical stockings to wear which can prevent thrombosis (blood clots).
 Bleeding can occur after any haemorrhoid surgery; most patients will notice small amounts of blood, particularly when they open their bowels.
-Usually this is a small amount but rarely it can be quite a lot, if that occurs patients must seek medical advice.
-Infection is very rare; if patients develop increasing pain, fevers or flu-like symptoms they should seek medical advice immediately.
+Usually this is a small amount, but rarely it can be quite a lot.
+If that occurs, patients must seek medical advice.
+Infection is very rare, but if patients develop increasing pain, fevers or flu-like symptoms, they should seek medical advice immediately.

-Patients may feel uncomfortable after the operation but this is far less than experienced by patients undergoing surgical removal of haemorrhoids also known as haemorrhoidectomy.
-You will have some local anaesthetic injected into the area; this will numb the pain for a few hours.
-The commonest feeling patients describe is a feeling of “being kicked in the bottom”.
-If the surgeon has placed a dressing pack in the anus this will be removed before discharge.
-Patients are allowed to eat and drink as soon as they feel able.
-Patients should be able to go home on the same day as the operation.
-Patients are given painkillers to take by mouth; these should be taken regularly to prevent pain coming on.
+Patients may feel uncomfortable after the operation, but this is far less than that experienced by patients undergoing a surgical removal of haemorrhoids known as a haemorrhoidectomy.
+With a HALO procedure, you will have some local anaesthetic injected into the area, to numb the pain for a few hours.
+The most common feeling patients describe is a feeling of having been ‘kicked in the bottom’.
+If the surgeon has placed a dressing pack in the anus, this will be removed before patients go home.
+You are allowed to eat and drink as soon as you feel able, and should be able to go home on the same day as the operation.
+Patients are also given painkillers to take by mouth, and these should be taken regularly as prescribed to prevent pain coming on.

-It may be a little uncomfortable when you first open your bowels after the operation, it is important that you do not avoid going to the lavatory.
+It may be a little uncomfortable when you first open your bowels after the operation, and it is very important that you do not avoid going to the lavatory.
 Any discomfort will get better.
 Patients are given a regular stool softener to take for 4-6 weeks and are advised to avoid straining.
-Patients are encouraged to keep mobile after the procedure.
-They can normally return to normal activities including work and driving after about 48 hours but this may vary.
+Patients are encouraged to keep mobile after the procedure and can normally return to normal activities, including work and driving, after about 48 hours, but this can vary.
 They should avoid heavy lifting or increased physical activities for about 6 weeks.
-Patients are normally reviewed in clinic around 6 weeks after the operation but they can be seen sooner if there are problems.
+Patients are normally reviewed in clinic around 6 weeks after HALO surgery, but they can be seen sooner if there are problems.

 GWS Face